The Valencian coastal resort of Benidorm lies on the eastern coast of Spain. It is part of the ever popular Costa Blanca.

 Melia Villaitana – Levante Golf Course

-The Levante course at Melia Villaitana is an American style Nicklaus designed course with a par of 72 measuring over 6,576 meters.
+The Levante course at Melia Villaitana is an American style Nicklaus designed course.
+In addition, a par of 72 measuring over 6,576 meters.

-The course features beautifully shaped greens approached by wide open fairways and offers amazing views to the Sierra de Finestrat mountains and the Mediterranean sea.
+The course features beautifully shaped greens.
+Approached by wide open fairways and offers amazing views to the Sierra de Finestrat mountains and Mediterranean sea.

-The Nicklaus designed course features no less than 106 bunkers just waiting to catch your wayward tee shot.
+The Nicklaus designed course features no less than 106 bunkers.
+Consequently they are just waiting to catch your wayward tee shot.